Galo Vásquez: 1975–1978

 Early start at Club 5 de Agosto school until transferred to Barcelona Sporting Club.
 He was a high school student and the institution involved in local amateur football tournaments.

 When Barcelona showed interest in his services came to test his partner Emeterio Vera in 1978.
 The Peruvian Marcos Calderon (+), whom he remembers as a perfectionist, was the canary team coach and gave the nod for him to stay.

 Barcelona Sporting Club

 1978–1990

-At the "Idolo del Astillero", he was able to achieve 5 national titles and was 3 times runner-up.
+At the "Idolo del Astillero", he received 5 national titles and was 3 times runner-up.
 He did not play the first Copa Libertadores final with Barcelona because there was no agreement with the leadership to renew the contract and had to leave the club.

-When twelve years of their retirement has elapsed, the midfielder says that football has left many friends, two houses (one in Guayaquil and one in Esmeraldas), a vehicle and the greatest treasure of which he is very proud: his family.
+Twelve years after their retirement has elapsed, the midfielder said that football had left him "many friends, two houses (one in Guayaquil and one in Esmeraldas), a vehicle and the greatest treasure of which [he is] very proud: his family."

 He does not know why he got the nickname of Mafalda.
-He just remembers that it was at a friends gathering he was named Mafalda.

-Galo ‘Mafalda’ Vásquez en su billar.
+He just remembers that it was at a friends gathering he was named Mafalda: Galo ‘Mafalda’ Vásquez en su billar.